 Almost 10 percent of all motor vehicle accidents are caused by rainy weather, according to the National Highway Traffic Safety Administration.

 Summer rain showers are often refreshing and bring relief from the heat.
 However, the rains also create dangerous driving conditions.
 More than 1.2 million motor vehicle accidents are in some way caused by wet road conditions and many of these accidents can be attributed to hydroplaning.
-A Chicago car accident attorney from Willens Injury Law Offices can give you legal advice if you have suffered injuries because of a weather-related car accident.
+A Chicago car accident attorney from Willens & Baez can give you legal advice if you have suffered injuries because of a weather-related car accident.

 Hydroplaning Car Accidents